If you have any questions about any of the information on the CAO’s guided steps to common issues, please contact us directly.

 - Other records specified under Ontario Regulation 48/01 (O. Reg.
 48/01).

 Current condo unit owners, purchasers and mortgagees are entitled to access and / or request copies of the condominium corporation’s records.
-Owners, purchasers and mortgagees can request access to / copies of those records us the mandatory Request for Records form.
+Owners, purchasers and mortgagees can request access to / copies of those records by using the mandatory Request for Records form.
 Former owners are not entitled to request records from their former condominium corporation.

 Note: A purchaser is someone who has entered into an agreement of purchase and sale for a condo unit but does not yet own the property because the title has not yet been transferred to them.